merkle-open/webpack-concat-text-plugin/README.md

 ## Publishing

-To release a new version of this package, make sure to have the latest changes in your `develop` branch, or at the very least, the changes that should be in a release.
+To release a new version of this package, make sure to have the latest changes in the `master` branch, or at the very least, the changes that should be in a release.

-- Run `npm run release -- <new-version>`.
+1. Run `npm run release -- <new-version>` in `master`.
 This will create a new release commit and git tag, as well as adjust the version in the `package.json` and `package-lock.json`.
-- Push to `develop` and create a new Pull Request from `develop` to `master`.
-Once the PR has been merged, the new version will be published to npm.

 The underlying script uses `npm version` to edit the `package.json` files and to commit/tag the changes for the release with the specified version.
 Refer to the [npm documentation](https://docs.npmjs.com/cli/version) for more details.

+2. Push the commit and tag to `master`
+3. Create a new release on the GitHub [Releases Page](https://github.com/namics/webpack-concat-text-plugin/releases) and specify the existing tag

+A GitHub Action will now test and publish the new release.

 ## License